2nd Kent Artillery Volunteers: Territorial Force

 The new HQ at Ennersdale Road, Lewisham, opened in 1911, was largely paid for by the Honorary Colonel, Sir Thomas Dewey, 1st Bart, president of the Prudential Assurance Company.
 The brigade won the King's Prize at the National Artillery Association Competition in 1911, and its excellent turnout at annual camps led to the nickname 'The Shiny Fourth'.

-By the time World War I broke out in 1914, TF howitzer batteries were each equipped with four of the obsolescent BL 5-inch howitzers.
+By the time the First World War broke out in 1914, TF howitzer batteries were each equipped with four of the obsolescent BL 5-inch howitzers.

-World War I
+First World War

 Mobilisation

 Annual training for 1st London Division had just begun when war was declared on 4 August 1914, and the IV London (H) Bde promptly returned from the Redesdale training ranges to Lewisham for mobilisation.

 On the outbreak of war, units of the Territorial Force were invited to volunteer for Overseas Service.
 On 15 August 1914, the War Office issued instructions to separate those men who had signed up for Home Service only, and form these into reserve units.
 On 31 August, the formation of a Reserve or 2nd Line unit was authorised for each 1st Line unit where 60 per cent or more of the men had volunteered for Overseas Service – the whole of the IV London (H) Bde had done so.
 The titles of these 2nd Line units would be the same as the original, but distinguished by a '2/' prefix.
 In this way duplicate battalions, brigades and divisions were created, mirroring those TF formations being sent overseas.